lucaxbandini/VisageGuard/README.md

 # What is VisageGuard?

 VisageGuard is a PC locker that works based on facial recognition.

-It currently includes a few features, such as user enrollment, facial recognition and detection, basic settings panel, and "dark mode".
+It currently includes a few features such as user enrollment, facial recognition and detection, basic settings panel, and "dark mode".

 # Setup